Coarse Personalization: Empirical application

-Lastly, we can cluster on the optimal treatment levels across individuals themselves and we implement $k$-means on $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$.
-The optimal treatment levels are the individually optimal promotion values for each individual under fully granular targeting.
-Forming segments using $k$-means in this setting lead to individuals who have similar individually optimal promotions to be put in the same segment.
-This means that individuals with the same dollar off and percentage off individually optimal treatments will be assigned to the same segment.
-After the segments are made, we find the optimal treatment level for each segment by choosing the level and dimension of treatment that maximizes profits.
+\emph{Optimal treatment levels segmentation}.
+We can segment on the optimal treatment levels across individuals by running $k$-means directly on $\{t_{i,1}^{*},t_{i,2}^{*}\}_{i=1}^{N}$.
+The optimal treatment levels are the individually optimal promotion values for each individual under full personalization.
+Here, forming segments using $k$-means allocates individuals with the same optimal treatments (for both dollar off and percentage off) in the same segment.
+After segments are constructed, we find the optimal treatment level and treatment dimension that maximizes profits.

-Figure \ref{fig:Profit-to-granular} and Table \ref{tab:Profits-table-by-treatments} also show the expected incremental profits arising from separately forming segments based on covariates, preferences, and optimal treatment levels and then finding the optimal treatment for each segment.
-For our implementation of our approach using Algorithm \ref{alg:Adapted-Lloyd's-Algorithm} and the other benchmarks using $k$-means, we use five different sets of starting points for each segmentation and choose the one that produced the highest expected profits.

-We find that our coarse personalization methodology (``personalize then discretize'') significantly outperforms the other standard segmentation methods (``discretize then personalize'') that are used in the classical marketing literature.
-With our framework, coarse personalization generates the maximum expected profits possible given the limitation on the number of unique treatments available to the firm.